Grammatical errors in your apology letter make you unfit to be publishers – Ablakwa to Badu Nkansah

 Source: 3 News

-North Tongu Lawmaker Samuel Okudzeto Ablakwa has rejected the apology letter written by publisher of the controversial history textbooks, Badu Nkansah.
+North Tongu Lawmaker Samuel Okudzeto Ablakwa has rejected the apology letter written by publishers of the controversial history textbook Badu Nkansah.

 Mr Ablakwa who is also a former Deputy Minister of Education said the apology letter is “an apology of apology” because “they are not taking responsibility.”